waitinfuture/emapreduce/intl.en-US/User Guide/Clusters/Security groups.md

 # Security groups {#concept_ass_5yn_y2b .concept}

-Security groups created in E-MapReduce can be used during the creation of clusters.
+Currently, security groups created in the EMR console are required for creating an EMR cluster.

-Only port 22 is accessible in clusters created by E-MapReduce.
-We recommend that you divide ECS instances by function, and put them into different user security groups.
-For example, name the security group of E-MapReduce **E-MapReduce security group**, and name the security group that you create **User security group**.
-Each security group is provided with unique access control as required.
+When creating an E-MapReduce cluster, you can open port 22 of the security group where the cluster resides \(It is closed by default, open in **Create Cluster** \> **Basic Configuration** \> **Remote Logon** \).We recommend that you add ECS instances to security groups based on their functions.
+For example, the security group for an EMR cluster is **EMR security group**. **user security group** is an existing security group that you have created.
+Instances of each security group are configured to open different ports based on the IP addresses allowed to access the instances.

-If you need to link a security group with a cluster that has already been created, follow these steps.
+\[DO NOT TRANSLATE\]

-## Add an E-MapReduce cluster to an existing security group {#section_g1h_bzn_y2b .section}
+## Add an EMR cluster to an existing security group {#section_g1h_bzn_y2b .section}

+**Note:**

+-   You need to add instances in a classic network to a classic network security group of the same region.
+-   You need to add instances in a VPC to a VPC security group of the same region.

-1. Log on to the [Alibaba Cloud E-MapReduce console](https://emr.console.aliyun.com/).
+1. Log on to the Alibaba Cloud [E-MapReduce console](https://emr.console.aliyun.com/).
-2. At the top of the page, click **Cluster Management**.
-3. Click **View Details**.
-4. In the **Network** tab, find **Security Group ID** and click the ID link.
+2. Click the Cluster Management tab.
+3. In the cluster list, locate the cluster that you want to add to the security group.
+Click **View Details** in the Actions column for the cluster to go to the Cluster Overview page.
+4. On the Cluster Overview page, click the **security group ID** in the **Network** area.
-5. In the menu on the left, click **Instances in Security Group** to view the security group names of all ECS instances.
+5. In the left-side navigation pane, click **Instances in Security Group** to view the IDs and names of all instances.
-6. Log on to the [Alibaba Cloud ECS console](https://ecs.console.aliyun.com/#/home) and click **Security Group** in the navigation panel on the left to find the security group as viewed in the preceding step.
+6. Go to the [Alibaba Cloud ECS console](https://ecs.console.aliyun.com/#/home).
+In the left-side navigation pane, click **Instances**.
-7. Click **Manage Instances** in a security group and view ECS instance names that start with emr-xxx.
-These are the ECS instances in an E-MapReduce cluster.
-8. Select all of these instances, click **Move to security group**, and then select a security group to move the E-MapReduce cluster to.
+7. The ECS instances listed on the Instances page, whose names start with emr-xxx, are instances in an EMR cluster.
+Locate the instance that you want to add to a security group, click **Manage** in the **Actions** column for the instance.
+8. Click **Security Groups**.
+9. Click **Add to Security Group**.
+10. Select the security group to which you want to add the instance.
+Click **Join multiple security groups**.
+From the Security Group drop-down list, select the security groups as needed.
+The security groups are displayed in the dotted box below.
+11. Click **OK**.

-## Add an existing cluster to an E-MapReduce security group {#section_rsc_wyn_y2b .section}
+## Add an existing cluster to an EMR security group {#section_rsc_wyn_y2b .section}

-1. Find the security group where the existing cluster is located.
-2. Repeat the preceding operations, and move to the E-MapReduce security group.
-3. Select scattered machines in the ECS console directly and move the clusters to the **E-MapReduce security group** in batches.
+You can refer to the operations described in the Add an EMR cluster to an existing security group section.
+The full process starts with locating the security group of the existing cluster and ends with adding the instances to the EMR security group.
+For instances that do not belong to any security groups, select the instances and choose More \> Network and security \> Add to Security Group to add multiple instances to the EMR security group at a time.

 ## Security group rules {#section_ssc_wyn_y2b .section}

-When an ECS instance is in several different security groups, the security group rules are subject to the OR relationship.
-For example, only port 22 of the E-MapReduce security group is accessible, whereas all ports of the **User security group** are accessible.
-After the E-MapReduce cluster is added to the **User security group**, all ports of the machine in E-MapReduce are open.
+If an ECS instance belongs to multiple security groups, the instance follows the union of all security group rules.
+For example, the security group rule of the EMR security group is configured to open port 22 and the security group rules of the **user security group** are configured to open all ports.
+After you add the EMR cluster to the **user security group**, the instances of the EMR cluster open all ports.
+We recommend that you use security groups carefully.